The Fortune Cookie Chronicles

 One of the Googlers at the table had been there for three years.
 And the other was a summer hire from class of 2007.
 (Google is to today’s graduating seniors what Microsoft was in my day — after Windows 95 launched).

-So Naomi asked how long Craig had been at Google.
+So Naomi asked how long my friend had been at Google.
 He thought for a moment and said, “Nine years.”

 Then she asked how long had Google been around.
 And he said, “Mm, nine years.”

-She was clearly pondering what that meant, which is the point that I decided to jump in and say what Craig would never say himself, “Craig was employee number 3 after Larry and Sergey.”
+She was clearly pondering what that meant, which is the point that I decided to jump in and say what he would never say himself.
+And pointed out my friend was employee number 3 after Larry and Sergey.”

 And the table was briefly silenced by the implications of the unassuming programmer who was sitting in front of us.
-(He was a Stanford grad student with Larry and Sergey who became director of technology, but now works on Open Source stuff)
+(He was a Stanford grad student who did research on search but now works on Open Source stuff)

 This is how food barriers are broken down.